luxinator/UniProc/README.md

     - [ ] Multiboot 1
     - [ ] Multiboot 2

+## Processes

+So UniProc uses the ELF and/or `a.out` format for binaries.

-# Will it be Multiprocess?
+# But will it ever be Multiprocess?

 Maybe, if I can get it to work.